towersvault/shinpokered/README.md

   - Toggled on/off the same way as the softlock warp, but by using 'A' instead of 'B'
   - Zero damage is not displayed
   - Damage is not displayed if either pokemon has zero HP remaining
+- Fixed text giving the wrong description of guard spec.
+- Fixed woman on silph co 10F having a blank line in her text

 #Bugfixes